SiliconLabsSoftware/docs-matter/sld416-matter-certification/index.md

 **Authorized Test Lab (ATL)**: This is the most common testing option where you can choose a Connectivity Standards Alliance approved test house to perform Matter Certification Testing ([https://csa-iot.org/certification/testing-providers/](https://csa-iot.org/certification/testing-providers/)).

 **Specification Validation Event (SVE)**: The Connectivity Standards Alliance will host certification events where Matter Products can be tested.
 If a Matter product successfully completes the full phase testing series, then this product will be deemed eligible for certification and will not require additional testing.

+### Pre-Testing using the Matter Test Harness

+It is highly reccomended to pre-test new Matter products using the Matter Test Harness (TH) before sending it to an ATL or SVE to ensure the process is smooth and any errors are caught in advance.
+The Matter TH is a comprehensive test tool used for certification testing of Matter devices in accordance with the Matter protocol as defined in the Matter specification.
+The Matter TH is available for download at: [Matter_TH_User_Guide/Matter_TH_User_Guide.adoc](https://github.com/project-chip/certification-tool/blob/main/docs/Matter_TH_User_Guide/Matter_TH_User_Guide.adoc).
+A user guide for the Matter TH is available at [Matter_TH_User_Guide/Matter_TH_User_Guide.adoc#introduction](https://github.com/project-chip/certification-tool/blob/main/docs/Matter_TH_User_Guide/Matter_TH_User_Guide.adoc#introduction).

 ## Possible Matter Certification Paths